-As of December 31, 2017, the Authority's investment in capital assets was almost \$914 million (net of accumulated depreciation/amortization).
+As of December 31, 2018, the Authority's investment in capital assets was almost \$872 million (net of accumulated depreciation/amortization).
 Investment in capital assets includes buildings, improvements, equipment, infrastructure, and land (which is valued at \$126 million and is not depreciated).
-The major projects capitalized during 2017 included expenses totaling \$4 million for PNC Park and \$2.2 million for the Convention Center.
+The major projects capitalized during 2018 included expenses totaling \$4.1 million for replacement of Heinz Field scoreboards and \$1.2 million for various Convention Center projects.
 Additional information on capital assets can be found in Note 4 of this report.